alina-khan-1/Power-BI_Sales_Project/README.md

 A comprehensive Power BI dashboard designed to analyze retail store data by addressing key business questions related to sales performance, profitability, and customer behavior.

 ## Project Objective
 The objective of this project is to perform data visualization and analysis on retail store data using Microsoft Power BI.
 The goal is to extract actionable business insights by answering predefined business questions.
-The report aims to help stakeholders understand sales trends, identify top and bottom-performing products, evaluate discount effectiveness, and analyze performance across different time periods and locations.
+The report aims to help stakeholders understand sales trends, identify top and bottom performing products, evaluate discount effectiveness, and analyze performance across different time periods and locations.
 This project demonstrates proficiency in creating dynamic dashboards, using slicers, drill-downs, visual filters, and calculated fields to empower users with interactive and insightful business intelligence tools.

 ## Dataset Used